 - Imagine Grants: These grants are available by invitation only.
 They enable WellSpan to partner with community organizations to develop and implement innovative solutions to today’s most challenging issues.
 Specific focus areas will vary with each funding cycle and will address aspects of health equity and social determinants of health.
 These are big ideas that may lead to transformational change that is measurable and sustainable.
-Grant amounts will range from $50,000 to $150,000 per year, renewable for up to three years.
+These grants are typically larger amounts and may be eligible for renewal up to three years.

 - Inspire Grants: These grants were formerly known as Community Partnership Grants.
 Support is provided for projects that advance WellSpan's Community Health Improvement Plan priorities.
 Projects should be new or expansions of existing programs, one-time seed or gap funding, and have measurable impact.
 Inspire grants are not for ongoing operational support.
 Grant amounts average less than $25,000 but larger requests may be considered.

 - Spark Grants: These grants are $5,000 or less and are made available when emergent needs are identified in the communities served by WellSpan.
 For example, Slow the Spread grants were made available to address emergent needs related to safety and prevention of the spread of the COVID 19 virus.
 You may apply for these grants at anytime, here, but will only be awarded if funding is available.

 - Summit Endowment Grants: These grants are restricted to organizations and projects exclusively serving residents of Franklin County.
 Information about these grants and application processes is available at Summit Endowment.